 Crisis Support Services of Alameda County (CSS) has provided comprehensive suicide prevention and intervention services in Alameda County for over 40 years, through our 24-Hour crisis line, our counseling programs for those at highest risk for suicide, and through our Community Education Program.
 Our Community Education Program serves as one of the many linkages between our agency and those in the community who are in a position of helping.
 Our program aims to foster connectedness and hope.

 To prevent suicide through training and education within the community.
 We work to dispel the myths and combat the stigma surrounding suicide by talking about it openly.
 By raising awareness and giving people the knowledge and skills to recognize suicidal behavior and provide safe and effective intervention, we can save lives.

-We ask for an honorarium as a suggested guideline for in-service training fees, however the program operates on a sliding scale basis and no one is turned away for lack of ability to pay.
-There is no fee for in-service trainings provided at schools.
+We ask for an honorarium as a suggested guideline for in-service training fees; however, the program operates on a sliding-scale basis and no one is turned away for lack of ability to pay.
+All workshops provided to schools in Alameda County are FREE.

 The aim of this program is to provide comprehensive suicide prevention for our youth by training youth, teachers, school mental health counselors, and parents.Learn More

 Community Gatekeeper Training

 These workshops train gatekeepers to recognize suicide warnings and connect a person to help.
 Gatekeepers are individuals who are in most frequent contact with someone who may be at risk for suicide.Learn More

 Funded by Alameda County Behavioral Health Care Services through the Mental Health Services Act (Prop 63)